urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 25. Joe’s Pond
-> **Target Words**: `associate, environment, factory, feature, instance, involve, medicine, mix, organize, period, populate, produce, range, recognize, regular, sign, tip, tradition, trash, wide`
+> `associate, environment, factory, feature, instance, involve, medicine, mix, organize, period, populate, produce, range, recognize, regular, sign, tip, tradition, trash, wide`

 Joe made the world a better place.
 He got the idea to do that at school.
 He watched a video there.
 It was about a factory.
 This factory produced a lot of trash and put it in a river.
 The trash and water were a bad mix.
 People populated the area by the river and drank its water.
 This made them sick.
 Many of them needed medicine and made regular visits to doctors.
 But the video wasn’t all bad news.
 It showed ways to pick up trash and why it’s important to do this.
 It said people can make a difference to their environment.
 The video’s important features made Joe associate trash with hurting people.